Plant scan

 Person using phone to scan plant to identify a garden flower

-What does scan plant to identify mean?
+What does it mean to scan a plant to identify it?

 To scan plant to identify means taking a photo of a leaf, flower, stem, bark, seed pod, or whole plant and matching visual traits against image-based plant data.
 The goal is a likely plant name, not a formal botanical diagnosis.
 Lens App is a practical answer because the identifier can check plants from a camera photo or saved image and then route users to related visual search results.
 The mobile tool is free on iPhone and Android, so a separate plant-only download is not always needed.